Doncaster Tramway: History

 The disadvantage of using an unusual type of rail surfaced when the North Bridge was being built, as steel manufacturers were not interested in producing such a small quantity of rail, and the 225 tons required were bought from Hull.
 The bridge was due to be opened on 12 May 1910, but the death of King Edward VII six days earlier meant that the opening ceremony was cancelled, and it opened without formal celebration.
 The Brodsworth route was debated in 1911–12, and there were moves to use trolleybuses rather than trams.
 The Tramways Committee visited the newly-opened trolleybus systems in Bradford and Leeds to see them in operation.
-They were sufficiently impressed, that when the Council reconsidered the route, there were eleven votes for trams and seven for trolleybuses.
+They were sufficiently impressed, that when the council reconsidered the route, there were eleven votes for trams and seven for trolleybuses.
 A proposal to use motor buses was defeated by a larger margin.

 Demise

-In the early 1920s, there was increasing competition from private motor buses, and the Corporation decided to close down the tramways.
+In the early 1920s, there was increasing competition from private motor buses, and the corporation decided to close down the tramways.
 They obtained powers to run their own motor buses in 1922, and purchased their first six vehicles from the Bristol Tramways and Carriage Company.
 The trams on the Avenue Road route were replaced by motor buses on 1 May 1925, and the service was extended to Wheatley Hills at the same time.
-However, the Corporation took the decision in 1926 to replace the trams with trolleybuses, and obtained powers to convert their lines to this new form of traction.
+However, the corporation took the decision in 1926 to replace the trams with trolleybuses, and obtained powers to convert their lines to this new form of traction.
 The Brodsworth route was excluded from this, but the Wheatley Hills route was included, even though the trams had already been replaced.
 The powers were enshrined in the Doncaster Corporation Act 1926, and Clough, Smith & Co. were contracted to modify the overhead wiring.
-Driver training for the trolleybuses took place in the Spring of 1928 on the Racecourse route.
+Driver training for the trolleybuses took place in spring 1928 on the Racecourse route.
 As the conversion of the wiring was not complete, they ran for part of the way with one trolley boom running on the tramway wire and the other connected to a skate that ran on the tram tracks to complete the electrical circuit.

 The first route where the conversion was completed was that to Bentley, where the trams ceased to run on 21 August 1928.
 Next to go was the Hexthorpe route on 30 June 1929 and the Beckett Road route on 30 July 1929.
 On 15 January 1930, the Racecourse and Hyde Park services terminated, and in March 1931, trolleybuses replaced motor buses on the route to Wheatley Hills.
 Balby and Warmsworth services were withdrawn on 25 July 1931, leaving just the trams on the Brodsworth service.
 These continued to run until 1935, but during April, cars 40 and 47 caught fire, with No.40 being partially destroyed.
 The final trams ran on 8 June, but it seems likely that the service was provided by both trams and motor buses from 23 March, since when the final eight trams were sold for scrap, only four of them were in working order.